-Premature ovarian failure is sometimes referred to as premature menopause, but the two conditions aren't the same.
-Women with premature ovarian failure can have irregular or occasional periods for years and might even become pregnant.
-Women with premature menopause stop having periods and can't become pregnant.
+Primary ovarian insufficiency is sometimes confused with premature menopause, but these conditions aren't the same.
+Women with primary ovarian insufficiency can have irregular or occasional periods for years and might even get pregnant.
+But women with premature menopause stop having periods and can't become pregnant.

-Restoring estrogen levels in women with premature ovarian failure helps prevent some complications, such as osteoporosis, that occur as a result of low estrogen.
+Restoring estrogen levels in women with primary ovarian insufficiency helps prevent some complications that occur as a result of low estrogen, such as osteoporosis.

-Signs and symptoms of premature ovarian failure are similar to those of going through menopause and are typical of estrogen deficiency.
+Signs and symptoms of primary ovarian insufficiency are similar to those of menopause or estrogen deficiency.
 They include:

-- Irregular or skipped periods (amenorrhea), which might be present for years or develop after a pregnancy or after stopping birth control pills
+- Irregular or skipped periods, which might be present for years or develop after a pregnancy or after stopping birth control pills

 - Hot flashes